Meyer Jackson

 Molecular and Cellular Pharmacology Program

 Synaptic transmission is central to virtually everything the nervous system does.
 Our research focuses broadly on synaptic transmission in mammalian systems.
-We study synapses from the molecular to the circuit level using electrophysiological, electrochemical, and imaging techniques.
+We study synapses from the molecular to the circuit level using electrophysiological and imaging techniques.

 At the molecular level our major focus is synaptic release and Ca2+-triggered exocytosis.
 Exocytosis begins with the formation of a fusion pore connecting the vesicle interior with the outside of a cell (Figure 1).
 A fusion pore spans both the vesicle and plasma membranes and in many ways behaves like an ion channel.
 We have adapted the classical ideas of ion channels to the study of fusion pores.
 In endocrine cells we measure the flux through single fusion pores with amperometry, and used these measurements to determine how proteins such as synaptotagmin and SNAREs drive membrane fusion.
 We have extended the concept of the fusion pore from endocrine cells to synapses by recording miniature synaptic currents in cultured neurons.
-Experiments with these methods have indicated which proteins form the fusion pore and which proteins control their opening and expansion.
+Experiments with these methods have indicated which proteins form the fusion pore, and which proteins control their dynamic transitions.
+We are developing HEK cells expressing synaptic proteins as a system for assessing synaptic release from neurons derived from iPSCs.

-To relate what we learn about synapses at the molecular and cellular levels to neural circuit function we image electrical activity.
-Brain slices stained with a voltage sensitive dye or expressing a genetically-encoded voltage sensor can be imaged to follow the flow of electrical activity through a complex, intact neural circuit.
-This method is particularly powerful in detecting subtle variations in synaptic plasticity, and we have shown that long-term potentiation stores information in hippocampal slices, which we can then recall by subsequent stimulation.
-This work has tested the mechanism of pattern completion in an intact neural circuit.
+To relate what we learn about synapses at the molecular level to neural circuit function we image electrical activity.
 We can express voltage sensors in a variety of genetically defined types of neurons as well as in neurons activated by experience.
 Imaging from these defined populations of neurons is revealing the fundamental organization of neural circuitry.
+Our current focus is the dentate gyrus and somatosensory cortex, but this powerful approach can be applied to virtually any cell type and brain region.